 4. Ask yourself ‘why’

-Before promoting your single, take a moment to ask yourself why you’re releasing the track, and what you hope to get out of it.
-Are you trying to build momentum towards a larger project like an EP or album?
-Perhaps you’re simply trying to gain subscribers on YouTube, or monthly listeners on Spotify.
+Are you trying to build momentum towards a larger project or record?
+Perhaps you’re simply trying to gain subscribers on YouTube, or accumulate monthly listeners on Spotify.
+Maybe you made the song in response to a personal or global event, and you want to share a specific story with the world.
 There are no wrong answers here, but being intentional about your goals will allow you to be more strategic about the messaging and types of CTAs (call-to-actions) you attach to your content.